fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What technologies are considered server side rendering?

 > Can you do a video about the practical value of adding additional languages to your skillset?

 > What about Vue?